Motorhome Basics | FMCA

 Also, keep in mind that many chassis manufacturers specify that if a vehicle exceeding a certain weight is to be towed, supplemental braking for the towed vehicle is required; so, check with the chassis manufacturer.

 This information was provided by A'Weigh We Go, a national weight safety program that is now a service of the Recreation Vehicle Safety Education Foundation (RVSEF).
-The Foundation sponsors nine RV safety programs and conducts educational seminars.
+The Foundation sponsors RV safety programs and conducts educational seminars.